camicroscope/tfjs-models/README.md

 # Sample models for caMicroscope.

 ## Classification Models
 The following sample classification models can be used by caMicroscope's predict application as-is.
+Classification models take in a square patch of the image in either RGB or black and white, and ouput a classification associated with the input.
+When using the model with caMicroscope, the patch size, classification labels, and whether the model operates on black and white or RGB images should be specified.
 * [ICIAR18](Classification%20Sample%20Models/ICIAR18_data_IRRCNN_model) -- [model](Classification%20Sample%20Models/ICIAR18_data_IRRCNN_model/tfjs_model/model.json) and [weights](Classification%20Sample%20Models/ICIAR18_data_IRRCNN_model/tfjs_model/group1-shard1of1.bin)
 * [Bioimaging15](Classification%20Sample%20Models/classification-of-HnE-stained-histological-breast-cancer-images) -- [model](Classification%20Sample%20Models/classification-of-HnE-stained-histological-breast-cancer-images/tfjs_model/model.json), [weights part 1](Classification%20Sample%20Models/classification-of-HnE-stained-histological-breast-cancer-images/tfjs_model/group1-shard1of2), and [weights part 2](Classification%20Sample%20Models/classification-of-HnE-stained-histological-breast-cancer-images/tfjs_model/group1-shard2of2)
 * [Lymphoma](Classification%20Sample%20Models/lymphoma-cancer-classification) -- [model](Classification%20Sample%20Models/lymphoma-cancer-classification/model/tfjs_model/model.json), and [weights](Classification%20Sample%20Models/lymphoma-cancer-classification/model/tfjs_model/group1-shard1of1)

 ## Segmentation Models
 The following segmentation models can be used by caMicroscope's segmentation algorithm, as an alternative to traditional CV methods.
+Segmentation models take in image data and return a mask of the same size.
+When using the model with caMicroscope, the whether the model operates on black and white or RGB images should be specified.
 * [Mitosis](egmentation%20Sample%20Models/mitosis-segmentation) -- [model](Segmentation%20Sample%20Models/mitosis-segmentation/tfjs_model/model.json), [weights part 1](Segmentation%20Sample%20Models/mitosis-segmentation/tfjs_model/group1-shard1of2.bin), and [weights part 2](Segmentation%20Sample%20Models/mitosis-segmentation/tfjs_model/group1-shard2of2.bin).

 ## Common Issues: